 This does not happen with progressive footage which is why I prefer it, especially for stock.

 Things get a little more complicated here for those new to video and this is something we will cover in more detail later but for now, there are a couple of things to think about.

 If you are using a frame rate of say 25 frames per second, you must use a shutter speed of at least 1/25th second or you will have problems.
 Think about it.
-If you used a shutter speed of say, 1/8th second, it is impossible to capture 25 frames IN that second, you can only capture 8 frames or less* (*there is a short period in between each shutter movement so shooting exactly 8 frames is unlikely).
+If you used a shutter speed of say, 1/8th second, it is impossible to capture 25 frames IN that second, you can only capture 8 frames or less*.

 The shutter speed also determines the look of the footage.

-Shooting at 1/30-1/60th second gives quite seamless footage with nice flowing motion whereas using a shutter speed of up to 2000th of a second gives a sharp, jittery style of footage which can be quite effective as seen in some of the action scenes in “Saving Private Ryan“.
+Shooting at 1/30-1/60th second gives a quite seamless look to the footage with nice flowing motion.
+Whereas using a shutter speed of up to 2000th of a second gives a sharp, jittery style of footage which can be quite effective.
+You may have noticed this in some of the action scenes in "Saving Private Ryan".

 Anyway, that is enough for all of you that are new to video.
 We will cover all this and more in greater detail as this section grows so for now, learn to use and enjoy capturing video footage using our tips at All Things Photography.